Leperchedesu/Notes_Secu/Misc_Tips/1-Misc_Tips.md

   `ssh -D 9999 john@10.10.110.50`
   Then `proxychains <command>`
   (with the config `socks4 127.0.0.1 9999` in the `proxychains4.conf` file)

+ ## Leave a command running when the SSH session is disconnected with `nohup`:
+`nohup nmap -Pn -A -p- -oA results_nmap 192.168.210.10-20 &exit`

 ## Temporarily turn off bash history:
 `unset HISTFILE`
 `set +o history`